Marc Michael Epstein, PhD, Professor of Religion and Visual Culture on the Mattie M. Paschall Davis and Norman Davis Chair, Vassar College

-Marc Michael Epstein, Professor of Religion and Visual Culture on the Mattie M. Paschall Davis and Norman Davis Chair at Vassar College, was Vassar’s first Director of Jewish Studies.
-He is a graduate of Oberlin College, received his PhD at Yale University, and did much of his graduate research at the Hebrew University in Jerusalem.
+Marc Michael Epstein, professor of religion and visual culture on the Mattie M. Paschall Davis and Norman Davis Chair at Vassar College, was Vassar’s first director of Jewish studies.
+A graduate of Oberlin College, he received his PhD at Yale University, and conducted much of his graduate research at the Hebrew University in Jerusalem.
 He has written on various topics in visual and material culture produced by, for, and about Jews.
-His book The Medieval Haggadah: Art, Narrative, and Religious Imagination (Yale University Press, 2011) was selected by the London Times Literary Supplement as one of the best books of the year.
-His more recent book Skies of Parchment, Seas of Ink: Jewish Manuscript Illumination (Princeton University Press, 2015)—a magisterial large-format survey of the genre with over 300 illustrations in brilliant digital color—was the winner of the National Jewish Book Award.
+His book The Medieval Haggadah: Art, Narrative, and Religious Imagination (Yale University Press, 2011) was selected by the Times Literary Supplement as one of the best books of the year.
+His more recent book Skies of Parchment, Seas of Ink: Jewish Manuscript Illumination (Princeton University Press, 2015)—a magisterial large-format survey of the genre with more than 300 illustrations in brilliant digital color—was the winner of the National Jewish Book Award.
 His work-in-progress—from which this talk is drawn—is titled People of the Image: Jews & Art, and is scheduled for release next year.
-During the 1980s, Epstein was Director of the Hebrew Books and Manuscripts division of Sotheby’s Judaica department, and continues to serve as consultant to various libraries, auction houses, museums, and private collectors throughout the world.
+During the 1980s, Epstein was director of the Hebrew books and manuscripts division of Sotheby’s Judaica Department.
+He continues to serve as consultant to various libraries, auction houses, museums, and private collectors throughout the world.